-As described below, just as the advancement of technology provided the momentum for standardization in the industrial world, so too it is now fostering standards development in the realm of virtual worlds and video games.
-Caution is warranted at this point.
-As Duguid and Brown (2002) have pointed out with respect to the design of shopping "knowbots," technologies, exclusively economic criteria often constitute aberrant simplifications and distortions of life.
-These designs can have far reaching implications because - as Winner points out - technologies typically become 'forms of life,' taking on a life of their own.
-(Winner, 1986) Hence, as Winner admonishes, we must not be technological somnambulists in the face of new technology.
+As described below, just as the advancement of technology provided the momentum for standardization in the industrial world, so too it is now fostering standards development in the realm of virtual worlds and video games, two realm, which although theoretically and practically distinct in some regards, are-for the purposes of this paper-both understood as sites of play.
+Caution is warranted at this point, however.
+As Duguid and Brown (2002) have pointed out with respect to the design of shopping "knowbots," exclusively economic criteria often constitute aberrant simplifications and distortions of life.
+These designs can have far reaching implications because - as Winner (1986) points out - technologies typically become 'forms of life,' taking on a life of their own.
+Hence, as Winner admonishes, we must not be technological somnambulists in the face of new technology.
 MPEG-V is a case in point.